-Of course a Hammerhead Shark is easy to recognise thanks to their unique head (cephalofoil) that is shaped like a hammer, with eyes on either side.
-This feature improves their vision by providing an increased area of electroreceptors, allowing them to scan the ocean effectively to sense prey and predators.
+Hammerhead Sharks are easy to recognise thanks to their unique head (cephalofoil) that is shaped like a hammer.
+Their eyes are located on either side of the head of the hammer.
+This feature improves their vision by providing an increased area of electroreceptors, allowing them to scan the ocean more effectively to sense prey and predators.

-A Scalloped Hammerhead Shark differs from their close cousins by the ‘scalloped’ front edge of their head.
-A Hammerheads body is slim and streamlined, coloured brown on top and white underneath.
+The Scalloped Hammerhead Shark differs from their close cousins by the ‘scalloped’ front edge of their head.
+A Hammerhead body is slim and streamlined, coloured brown on top and white underneath.
 Narrow teeth form backwards triangles, perfect for hunting and seizing their prey.
-Baby sharks measure 50 centimeters long, while adults grow to around four meters or more.
+Baby sharks measure 50 centimeters long, while an adult hammerhead can grow up to four meters or more.

-Hammerhead species breed by viviparous reproduction – pups are fed via a placental link inside the mother, and are born alive and ready to swim.
-They have a long gestation period, usually from 9-12 months, and give birth to 12-40 pups at a time.
-The young are left together in nurseries in shallow coastal waters such as flooded mangrove forests, which provide both food and protection.
-Here the pups slowly grow for one or two years, until ready to fend for themselves in the open ocean.
-Predation from other shark species is common, so this is a dangerous period in the lives of a young Hammerhead Shark, without their mother.
+Hammerhead sharks breed by viviparous reproduction.
+That means pups are fed via a placental link inside the mother, and are born alive and ready to swim.
+Female hammerheads have a long gestation period of 9-12 months, and give birth to dozens of baby hammerhead shark pups at a time.
+The young are left together in nurseries in shallow coastal waters such as flooded mangrove forests, providing them with food and protection.
+Here the pups slowly grow for one to two years until ready to fend for themselves in the open ocean.
+Predation from other shark species is common, so this is a dangerous period in the lives of a young hammerhead shark without their mother.

-Unfortunately the Scalloped Hammerhead is a Critically Endangered species, frequently targeted by illegal fishing due to the high value of their fins in the Asian market.
-They are also at risk to bycatch of trawlers and long-line fishing, where they become trapped and drown.
+The Scalloped Hammerhead Shark is listed as a critically endangered species on the IUCN red list.
+The high value of their fins means that they are frequently targeted by illegal fishermen to sell on the Asian market.
+Hammerheads are also at risk to bycatch of trawlers and long-line fishing, where they can become trapped and drown.